trizen/raku-rosettacode/programming_tasks/C/Conditional_structures.md

 ```

 Switch structures are done by topicalization and by smartmatching in Perl 6.
-They are somewhat orthogonal, you can use a <tt>given</tt> block without <tt>when</tt>, and vice versa.
+They are somewhat orthogonal, you can use a `given` block without `when`, and vice versa.
 But the typical use is:

 ```perl
 given lc prompt("Done? ") {